marcelocf/linux-map-e-ocn/README.md

 ### sysctl

-First step is to enable forwarding on sysctl with `net.ipv4.ip_forward=1`.
+We need sysctl to be enable `ip_forward` for our tunnel interface in order to automagically share our connection.
+However, since we are using `networkd` this is taken care for us so no need to mess with sysctl.conf files here.

 ### systemd-networkd

 Now we need to generate the systemd-networkd configuration files.
 There are 3, actually.

 * LAN: configure your LAN as you wish.
-* WAN: disable IPv4, and enable IPv6 via DHCP (easier way).
-You can also setup your connection with fixed IP and I do recommend you set your own IPv6 DNS server.
+* WAN: Enable DHCP (easier way) and RA, but then add the CE address as an aditional address.
+Also it is good to use other DNS servers than the one from the ISP:
   * Cloud Flare servers:
     * 2606:4700:4700::1111
     * 2606:4700:4700::1001